klabranche/pytoh/README.md

 Your instant ready to go development box available anywhere, anytime, on any device with Visual Studio Code in the browser or on your machine with just a few extensions and nothing else.

-The [presentation](presentation/GithubCodespaces.pdf) in this folder gives a brief overview.
+The [presentation](presentation/GithubCodespaces.pdf) in the presentation folder gives a brief overview.

 ### See it in action